prashantsihag03/dialogueV2-fe/README.md

 </details>

 ## Start Just this App Locally

-Note: Websocket based features will not be available when running this app without backend service.
-You can test the whole app through the backend repo and isntructions to do so are available .
+_Note: Websocket based features will not be available when running this app without backend service.
+You can test the whole app through the backend repo and isntructions to do so are available._

-- Start the json-server
+- Start the json-server <code>npm run sjs</code>
-  > npm run sjs
-- In a different terminal, start the app
-  > npm install; npm run start;
+- In a different terminal, start the app <code>npm install; npm run start;</code>
 - Visit http://localhost:8080

 ## Build just this app